Step Three - Applying for a Planning Permit

 - Notification of decision, including any conditions of approval.

-If you are not satisfied with the outcome, you can appeal to the Tasmanian Planning Commission:
+If you are not satisfied with the outcome, you can appeal to the Resource Management and Planning Appeal Tribunal:

 - An appeal must be lodged within two weeks of Council's decision